hussaintamboli/hussaintamboli.github.io/_posts/2017-12-30-pilot-post.md

 ---
 layout: post
-title:  "Hello World"
+title:  Hello World
-date:   2017-12-30 06:33:06 +0800
+date:   2017-01-06 06:33:06 +0800
+description: How to create a blog using Jekyll and Github pages?
+keywords: jekyll, github pages, blogging, themes
+categories: General
+tags:
+  - jekyll
-categories: jekyll github-pages
+  - github-pages
-location: Singapore
 ---

 I want to use this blog for sharing my thoughts.
-Being a Programmer, it's mostly going to be technical I guess.
+Being a Programmer, it's mostly going to be technical stuff I guess.
 But you would surprised to know how random my thoughts can be.

-I have been seeing lots of blogs created using [Jekyll][jekyll-website] and [Github Pages][github-pages] these days.
-After giving it a try, I liked it.
+I have been seeing lots of sites created using [Jekyll][jekyll-website] and [Github Pages][github-pages] these days.
+After giving it a try, I liked it and I created this site.
 I think people in Technical fields will like it.
 Because it's some technical things involved.

 If you don't know how it works, there are some good resources out there.